microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Image.md

 ### UI Framework styling
 If you pass in a Xaml ResourceDictionary, you can customize the Xaml behavior further.
-This allows you to define roll over behaviors, animations, rounded buttons, and so forrth.
+This allows you to define roll over behaviors, animations, rounded buttons, and so forth.
 Here is a table of the style names that are used for each element.

 > [!IMPORTANT]